Understanding American Depositary Receipts (ADRs)

 Level 3 is the highest level of an ADR program and requires the issuing company to meet even stricter reporting rules that are similar to those followed by US companies.
 With a Level 3 program, companies can issue shares to raise capital rather than just list existing shares on a US exchange.
 Many of the largest companies with ADR programs are Level 3.

-In rare cases, a US bank or broker may create an ADR without the support of the company that issued the underlying stock.
-However, these securities—referred to as unsponsored ADRs—cannot be offered for sale to individual investors in the United States unless the foreign company files appropriate financial reports with the SEC or requests an exemption under Section 12g3-2(b).
+These securities—referred to as unsponsored ADRs—cannot be offered for sale to individual investors in the United States unless the foreign company files appropriate financial reports with the SEC or requests an exemption under Section 12g3-2(b).
 The SEC maintains a list of all 12g3-2(b)-qualified companies.
+Unsponsored ADRs have become more common in recent years.

 ADR risk factors and expenses